Skip to content

 Canopy split and solar array area on top mould.

-Full shell released from the mould and boding the halves together.
+Full shell released from the mould and bonding the halves together.

 Seeing the shell released for the first time was a great moment.
 After months of design and simulation, the physical reality landed.
 With the aero body complete we installed the Carbon Bulkheads, then moved into mechanical and electrical integration.